Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

-## These instructions are currently (1/17/2011) being updated for the new MySQL code.
+# These instructions are out of date.
+They are currently (1/17/2010) being updated for the new MySQL code.
 Once the update is complete, this notice will be removed.

 ## Introduction